amirongit/notecode/algebra1FullCourse.md

 in direct variations, `x` & `y` vary directly if `k > 0` else inversely.<br>
 overall form of inverse variations is `y = k/x^n` where `n` & `k` are constants<br>
 in inverse variations, `x` & `y` vary inversely if `k > 0` else directly.<br>
-`n`th root of terms are factors which if raised to `n` produce terms themselves; roots are either rational (aka perfect) or irrational numbers.<br>
+`n`th root of terms are factors which if raised to `n` produce terms themselves.<br>
 radical operation with index `n` (`2` by default) is used to indicate `n`th root of its operand.<br>
-radicals having even indices result in two answers, one of which is negative & the other is positive (called principal).<br>
+radicals having even indices result in two roots, one of which is negative & the other is positive (called principal).<br>
-radicals having even indices with negative operands are undefined & result in imaginary numbers.<br>
+radicals having even indices with negative operands don't evalute to real numbers & result in imaginary numbers.<br>
 exponents of operands of radicals are divided by the index of radicals; therefore, radicals can be written as rational exponents & vice versa.<br>
 pythagoras' theorm states that right triangles having `a` & `b` as legs of their right angles & `c` as their third line, `a^2 + b^2 = c^2`.<br>
 distance between two points on the cartesian chart can be calculated by manipulation of this theorm in form of `radical_2((x2 - x1)^2 + (y2 - y1)^2)`.<br>
 roots of products or fractions can be written as products or fractions of roots of their factors & vice versa.<br>
+perfect roots are factors whose exponents are equal or greater than indices of radicals.<br>
-simple radicals don't have fractions & perfect factors within their operands.<br>
+simplified radicals don't have fractions & perfect factors within their operands.<br>
 like radicals share common indices & operands; their combination only affects their coefficients.<br>
 rational expressions can't have irrational roots as factors of their denominators.<br>
 conjugates of additions are formed by writing them as subtractions & vice versa.<br>